ChampionSamay1644/custom_yolo/docs/en/hub/api/index.md

 ---
-description: Discover what's next for Ultralytics with our under-construction page, previewing new, groundbreaking AI and ML features coming soon.
+description: Discover what's next for numa_ultralytics with our under-construction page, previewing new, groundbreaking AI and ML features coming soon.
-keywords: Ultralytics, coming soon, under construction, new features, AI updates, ML advancements, YOLO, technology preview
+keywords: numa_ultralytics, coming soon, under construction, new features, AI updates, ML advancements, YOLO, technology preview
 ---

 # Under Construction 🏗️🌟

-Welcome to the Ultralytics "Under Construction" page!
+Welcome to the numa_ultralytics "Under Construction" page!
 Here, we're hard at work developing the next generation of AI and ML innovations.
 This page serves as a teaser for the exciting updates and new features we're eager to share with you!

 ## Exciting New Features on the Way 🎉